ALSC Electronic Discussion Lists

 ALSC offers numerous discussion lists.
 See the list below for descriptions of each list.

-All ALSC (and ALA) electronic discussion list management and subscriptions are now done through Sympa at http://lists.ala.org.
+All ALSC (and ALA) electronic discussion lists were migrated from Listproc to Sympa on April 25, 2007.
+All list management and subscriptions are now done through http://lists.ala.org.

-A policy for posting to ALSC-L was approved by the ALSC Board at the ALA Midwinter Meeting 2007 in Seattle, WA and subsequently revised in 2008 and 2010:
+A policy for posting to ALSC-L was approved by the ALSC Board at the ALA Midwinter Meeting 2007 in Seattle, WA:

 The ALSC Priority Group Consultants and Committee Chairs Discussion List is for general communication amongst the ALSC leadership and staff.